immortalized/RPN-Expression-Evaluator/README.md

 ## Testing 🧪

-The algorithm passed the tests including edge cases and hard expressions.
+The algorithm did pass a basic test.
+See the results below.

 <details>
   <summary>